gabrielsoltz/metahub/README.md

 - **[CloudTrail](#CloudTrail)**: Queries CloudTrail in the affected account to identify who created the resource and when, as well as any other related critical events
 - **[Account](#Account)**: Fetches extra information from the account where the affected resource is running, such as the account name, security contacts, and other information.

 **MetaHub** supports filters on top of these context\* outputs to automate the detection of other resources with the same issues.
-You can filter security findings affecting resources tagged in certain way (e.g `Environment=production`), and combine this with filters based on Config or Associations, like for example if the resource is public, if it is encrypted, only if they are part of a VPC, if they are using a specific IAM role, and more.
+You can filter security findings affecting resources tagged in a certain way (e.g., `Environment=production`) and combine this with filters based on Config or Associations, like, for example, if the resource is public, if it is encrypted, only if they are part of a VPC, if they are using a specific IAM role, and more.
 For more information, refer to **[Config filters](#metachecks-filtering)** and **[Tags filters](#metatags-filtering)** for more information.

 But that's not all.
 If you are using **MetaHub** with Security Hub, you can even combine the previous filters with the Security Hub native filters (**[AWS Security Hub filtering](security-hub-filtering)**).
-You can filter the same way you would do with AWS CLI utility using the option `--sh-filters` but in adittion, you can save and re-use your filters as YAML files using the option `--sh-template`.
+You can filter the same way you would with the AWS CLI utility using the option `--sh-filters`, but in addition, you can save and re-use your filters as YAML files using the option `--sh-template`.

 If you prefer, With **MetaHub**, you can back **[enrich your findings directly in AWS Security Hub](#enriching-findings)** using the option `--enrich-findings`.
 This action will update your AWS Security Hub findings using the field `UserDefinedFields`.
 You can then create filters or [Insights](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-insights.html) directly in AWS Security Hub and take advantage of the contextualization added by MetaHub.

-When investigating findings, you may need to update security findings all together. **MetaHub** also allows you to execute **[bulk updates](#updating-workflow-status)** to AWS Security Hub findings, such as changing Workflow Status using the option `--update-findings`.
-As an example, you identified that you have hundreds of security findings about public resources, but based on MetaHub context, you know know that those resources are not effectively public as they are protected by routing and firewalls.
+When investigating findings, you may need to update security findings altogether. **MetaHub** also allows you to execute **[bulk updates](#updating-workflow-status)** to AWS Security Hub findings, such as changing Workflow Status using the option `--update-findings`.
+As an example, you identified that you have hundreds of security findings about public resources.
+Still, based on the MetaHub context, you know those resources are not effectively public as they are protected by routing and firewalls.
 You can update all the findings for the output of your MetaHub query with one command.
 When updating findings using MetaHub, you also update the field `Note` of your finding with a custom text for future reference.

 **MetaHub** supports different **[Output Modes](#output-modes)**, some of them **json based** like **json-inventory**, **json-statistics**, **json-short**, **json-full**, but also powerfull **html**, **xlsx** and **csv**.
-These outputs are customizable, you can choose which columns to show.
-For example, you may need a report about your affected resources adding the tag Owner, Service and Environment and nothing else.
-Check the configuration file, and define the columns you need.
+These outputs are customizable; you can choose which columns to show.
+For example, you may need a report about your affected resources, adding the tag Owner, Service, and Environment and nothing else.
+Check the configuration file and define the columns you need.

 **MetaHub** supports **multi-account setups**.
 You can run the tool from any environment by assuming roles in your AWS Security Hub `master` account and your `child/service` accounts where your resources live.
 This allows you to fetch aggregated data from multiple accounts using your AWS Security Hub multi-account implementation while also fetching and enriching those findings with data from the accounts where your affected resources live based on your needs.
 Refer to [Configuring Security Hub](#configuring-security-hub) for more information.